benory/EMCD/about.markdown

 ### Documentation

-For more details, read the [documentation](https://docs.google.com/document/d/18vVdL4CHMyDCxVk4t6r65NyTIwJbDcgxFDfYwpFgedg/edit){:target="_blank"} for the project (last updated 19 May 2023).
+For more details, read the [documentation](https://docs.google.com/document/d/18vVdL4CHMyDCxVk4t6r65NyTIwJbDcgxFDfYwpFgedg/edit){:target="_blank"} for the project (updated 19 May 2023).

 ### The archives